-The following table lists the laws and regulations amended by the 91st (2006) and 92nd (2007) National Conference on Weights and Measures (NCWM).
-Handbook 130 was not printed in 2007 after the NCWM 91st Annual Meeting.
-The single change resulting from that meeting is being included in this edition and listed in the Amendment Table.
-As appropriate, the text on the cited pages indicates the changes to the law or regulation, section, or paragraph as "Added 2006 or 2007" or "Amended 2006 or 2007."
-Unless otherwise noted, the effective date of the regulations added or amended in 2006 is January 1, 2007, and those amended in 2007 are effective January 1, 2008.
+The following table lists the laws and regulations amended by the 93rd (2008) National Conference on Weights and Measures (NCWM).
+As appropriate, the text on the cited pages indicates the changes to the law or regulation, section, or paragraph as "Added 2008" or "Amended 2008."
+Unless otherwise noted, the effective date of the regulations added or amended in 2008 is January 1, 2009.